emilpartow/kaggle-esa-impostor-hunt/README.md

 ## LLM Judgments (Used as Features)

-I used **Grok via its API**, as it was freely accessible during the competition.
+I used **Grok**, as it was freely accessible during the competition.
 In principle, any strong LLM (ChatGPT, Claude, Gemini, etc.) could be substituted.

 For each pair:
 ```json